hpc/libcircle/README.md

  * CIRCLE_cb_reduce_fini - This function is called once on the root process to output the final reduction result.
 2. Update the value of reduction variable(s) within the CIRCLE_cb_process callback as work items are dequeued and processed by libcircle.
 3. Specify the time period between consecutive reductions with a call to CIRCLE_set_reduce_period to enable them.

-When enabled, libcircle periodically executes a global reduction based on a time period that is specified by the user.
-A final reduction always executes after the work loop terminates.

 The example below shows how to use reductions to periodically print the number of items processed.